Order of Visit: High Point #39

 What’s in a name?

-Eagle Mountain is such a popular name that there’s actually two of them in northeast Minnesota.
-The shorter of the two peaks is located near the Lutsen Mountain Ski Resort (25 miles to the south), while the higher mountain rests within the Boundary Waters Canoe Area and is part of the east-west running Misquah Hills.
+Eagle Mountain is such a popular name that there are two of them in northeast Minnesota.
+The shorter of the two peaks is located near the Lutsen Mountain Ski Resort (25 miles to the south of the state high point), while the higher mountain rests within the Boundary Waters Canoe Area Wilderness and is part of the east-west running Misquah Hills.

-An expedition led by Newton H. Mitchell (Minnesota’s state geologist) and Ulysses S. “Buck” Grant, Jr. (the president’s 2nd son) measured the Misquah Hills in the 1890s before concluding it was the highest mountain range in the state.
-While this assessment was accurate, the party misidentified which of one of the peaks in the range was actually the tallest.
+An expedition led by Newton H. Winchell (Minnesota’s state geologist) and Ulysses S. “Buck” Grant, Jr. (the president’s second son) measured the Misquah Hills in the 1890s before concluding they were the highest mountains in the state.
+While this assessment was accurate, the party misidentified which one of the peaks in the range was actually the tallest.

-In the 1961, the Department of the Interior returned to the Boundary Waters to conduct a proper survey of the Misquah Hills, and they determined Eagle Mountain was the state’s high point.
-Point 2230 – the peak Mitchell and Grant’s believed to be the highest – was only the 5th tallest mountain in the range, and is 70 feet lower than Eagle Mountain.
+In 1961, the US Department of the Interior returned to northern Minnesota to conduct a new survey of the Misquah Hills and determined that Eagle Mountain was the state’s true high point.
+Point 2230 – the unnamed peak Mitchell and Grant believed to be the highest – was only the 5th tallest mountain in the range and is 70 feet lower than Eagle Mountain.

 Unfortunately, Eagle Mountain was named well before anyone realized the geographic significance of the peak.
 So there are no definitive state records about the origins of its moniker.
 Nonetheless, it’s safe to assume that it was named for America’s national bird, like the myriad of other places throughout the US named Eagle Mountain, Eagle River, or Eagle Creek.